Peter Scholl-Latour: Work as a journalist

 In 1948 he enrolled as a voluntary trainee with the Saarbrücker Zeitung and traveled to America, Africa, the Middle East and large parts of Southeast and East Asia.

 In the years 1954 and 1955 he was the speaker of the government of the state of Saarland under its governor Johannes Hoffmann.
 In 1956 he definitely opted for journalism and traveled to Africa and Southeast Asia.
 From 1960 to 1963 he was permanent correspondent for Africa with the ARD.
 From 1963 to 1983 he was head of the Paris bureau of both the ARD and the ZDF.
 From 1969 to 1971 he was executive director and programming director of the WDR.

-From Paris he regularly traveled the world, as special correspondent to Vietnam, where he and his camera team were taken prisoner by the Vietcong in 1973.
+From Paris he regularly traveled the world, as special correspondent to Vietnam, where he and his camera team were taken prisoner by the Viet Cong in 1973.
 During that week of imprisonment he was allowed to film a documentary about his experience, which would be called "8 Days with the Viet Cong".
+It is a unique historical document and is the only professional film footage that shows original recordings from a Vietcong camp.
 Further trips included again Vietnam in 1976, Canada in 1978, Cambodia in 1980 as well as Afghanistan and China in 1981.

 In 1983 Scholl-Latour became Editor in Chief of the magazine Stern and member of the board of Gruner + Jahr.
 As of 1984 he was a member of the board of advisors of the UFA Film- und Fernsehen GmbH.
 From 1988 Scholl-Latour worked as a free author publishing a great number of books, producing reports and appearing as speaker or "Expert" on various TV and Radio shows.

 In 1978 Scholl-Latour had contact with Ayatollah Khomeini, who was in exile in Paris at that time.
-He was one of the few privileged journalists who were allowed to travel with the revolutionary leader on the plane upon Khomeini's return to Iran.
+He was one of the few privileged journalists who were allowed to travel with the revolutionary leader on the Air France flight upon Khomeini's return to Iran.

 In 1985 Scholl-Latour became a member of the German-Arabian Association; since 2007 its chairman.

 Despite his old age, he continued writing and traveling the world.
 In 2008 he visited East-Timor, the only country on the planet he hadn't visited before.
 In the years after 9/11 he published at least one book annually, all of them bestsellers.
 According to Scholl-Latour, he was the best selling non-fiction author in Germany for the last 25 years.
+In August 2014, Peter Scholl-Latour died at the age of 90, shortly after his final major interview with Michel von Tell.